On this page

 There are around 100 pubs in the SE Berkshire branch area.
 We alongside other CAMRA branches nationally keep records of these pubs, which can now be accessed through the WhatPub website:

 Please advise us of any corrections needed to entries on WhatPub.
 We would also particularly like to know about changes of ownership, new landlords, new interesting beers in a pub, or where traditional ale is now on sale or has been taken out.

-Anyone can provide such updates by using the “Update” facility on the relevant pub's WhatPub page or by advising the Branch Pub Database Co-ordinator, John Winkley .
+Anyone can provide such updates by using the “Update” facility on the relevant pub's WhatPub page or by emailing the Branch Pub Database Co-ordinator, John Winkley on .

 We believe that an institution that has served this country so well for so long, and still gives so much pleasure to millions of people deserves more respect.
 If there is a threat of closure to a pub then our Branch Pub Protection Officer, Bruce Singleton would like to hear about it.

 Many things go into making a good pub but we believe the most important of all is for a pub to regularly serve traditional cask ales in top condition.
 Unlike other beers, real ale is a living, breathing, pure commodity with natural ingredients and no artificial preservatives.
 It needs to be stored and served in such a way so it is in prime condition when it reaches the glass.
 This is second nature to all good publicans.